 However, if you find you do need or want it at the end of the period and have the money for it, you can buy it with confidence.
 This is a great way to regain control of your money and make sure purchases are in line with your values.

-8. Can I Get it at A Discounted Price?
+8. Can I Get it at a Discounted Price?

 This is a great question to ask before making any big purchase.
 The last thing you want to do is spend more money than you have to.
-The first thing I do before making any large purchase online is check Ebates to see if I can get cash back for the purchase.
+The first thing I do before making any large purchase online is check Rakuten to see if I can get cash back for the purchase.

 If I can, then great.
 If not, I continue to shop around to find the best price.
 Just make sure you don’t spend too much time to only save a few bucks as you really lose any savings to lost time.